 These are the costs that a person pays their lawyer.
 Fees for lawyers are required regardless of the outcome of your case.
 Generally lawyers bill clients weekly or monthly depending on what costs agreement you signed.

 An indemnity costs order is an order that one party should pay the majority of the costs to compensate the other party for their expenditure involved in the litigation.
 This type of costs order will be made in circumstances where one party started the proceedings with no real chance of winning or where one party has conducted itself in a way that unnecessarily prolonged the proceedings.
-In situations where an indemnity costs order is made, the losing party will be required to pay 100% of the other party’s expenditure.
+In situations where an indemnity costs order is made, the losing party will be required to pay all of the other party’s expenditure.

 Costs After The Proceeding

-If a party is successful in getting their costs awarded after the proceeding has concluded, the other party is required to pay them.
+If a party is successful in having their costs awarded after the proceeding has concluded, the other party is required to pay them.
 The party the costs order has been made against can apply to the Supreme Court to have the costs reassessed.

 Financial Impact Of A Costs Order